ccmarris/chatgpt_docgen/README.md

 - Command-line interface for easy automation and integration
 - Progress bar for prompt processing
 - Graceful handling of interruptions (partial results are saved)
-- Flexible prompt source: use a file or the built-in list
+- Flexible prompt source: use a file or modify the built-in list (`prompts.py`)

 ## Requirements